Post image for Hasta La Vista, Todd: Sweet Valley High 21-25 + Perfect Summer

 Good!!
 Then that means you’re ready for another round of Sweet Valley High drinking!

 Where last we left off, the Wakefields were being extra-jerky to my beloved Jessica.
 I’m sure that they’ll immediately apologize and in no way will she have to take drastic action to win their love and approval!
 This is Sweet Valley, after all!
 Nothing bad happens here, except for all the rapes and death.
-And wherewolves.
+And werewolves.

 Sweet Valley High 21: Runaway

-in which Jessica, fed up with the Wakefields’ jerkitude, runs away.
+In which Jessica, fed up with the Wakefields’ jerkitude, runs away.

 Number Of Drinks Taken: 18